Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 ## The proposal

 Goals:
-1. Bridge `suspend` and context parameters features together
+1. Cover the use case of `suspend` properties without the downside of introducing `suspend` properties [KT-15555](https://youtrack.jetbrains.com/issue/KT-15555)
 2. Change the implementation of `kotlin.coroutines.coroutineContext` stdlib property from using an internal compiler intrinsic to using a regular language feature – context parameters
-3. Cover the use case of `suspend` properties without the downside of introducing `suspend` properties [KT-15555](https://youtrack.jetbrains.com/issue/KT-15555)
+3. Bridge `suspend` and context parameters features together, making the language to work as a whole

 The proposal is to treat all `suspend` functions as if all of them had an implicitly declared unnamed context parameter of type `CoroutineContext`: